-During the year, the ICAC celebrated the achievements of members of the regional accountancy profession.
-Mrs. Lisa Padmore, President of the Institute of Chartered Accountants of Barbados (ICAB) and partner, Ernst & Young Barbados was appointed to serve as the CPA Canada's representative on the IFACs Professional Accountancy Organization Development Committee.
-Mr. Rakesh Latchana, Partner, Ram & McRae and member of the Institute of Chartered Accountants of Guyana (ICAG), has been appointed to serve on the IASB Small and Medium-sized Entities Implementation Group (SMEIG), effective July 2016.
-The ICAC views these appointments as significant accomplishments for the regional accountancy profession and congratulates Lisa and Rakesh on their welldeserved achievement.
-We are confident that they will represent the region well and we pledge our full support to them in their new roles.
+"Building Stronger Strategic Partnerships for a Stronger Global Accountancy Profession."
+The During the year, the ICAC celebrated the meeting provided an opportunity for ROs and AGs, including the ICAC, to share their successes achievements of members of the regional accountancy profession.
+Mrs. Lisa Padmore, and plans and to provide input on IFAC's New President of the Institute of Chartered Accountants Strategic Regional Partner Model which has been developed to optimize IFAC's engagement with of Barbados (ICAB) and partner, Ernst & Young Barbados was appointed to serve as the CPA its regional partners including ROs and AGs.
+I Canada's representative on the IFACs Professional also represented the ICAC at the Association of Accounting Technician's (AAT's) Roundtable Accountancy Organization Development Committee.
+Mr. Rakesh Latchana, Partner, which was held on November 15, 2016 and several Ram & McRae and member of the Institute of other meetings that were held in conjunction with Chartered Accountants of Guyana (ICAG), has the IFAC Council Meeting. been appointed to serve on the IASB Small and Medium-sized Entities Implementation Group The ICAC joins the global accountancy profession in congratulating Sylvia Tsen on being promoted (SMEIG), effective July 2016.
+The ICAC views these appointments as significant accomplishments to Executive Director of IFAC, effective August 15, for the regional accountancy profession and 2016.
+Sylvia has been a speaker at several ICAC conaratulates Lisa and Rakesh on their well-Annual Conferences and has worked closely with deserved achievement.
+We are confident that the ICAC and regional member bodies.
+We look they will represent the region well and we pledge forward to working with Sylvia in her new role and our full support to them in their new roles. extend best wishes to her as she embarks on this chapter of her career with IFAC.